-What you love and hate doing may help you identify what you want to offer, who you want to work with, or more importantly, what you don’t want to do or who you don’t want to work with.
-You want to make sure you build a business that serves people you want to work with, doing things you love to do, right?
+What you love and hate doing may help you identify what you want to offer, who you want to work with, or, more importantly, what you don’t want to do or who you don’t want to work with.
+You want to ensure you build a business that serves people you want to work with, doing things you love to do, right?
 No one wants to end up working with customers who they can’t stand.

 If you’ve been in business for a while or did something related to your business in your corporate career, then you might be able to base your Ideal Customer on a client you worked with in the past or someone you knew with this same problem.

-In my experience, there is nothing more powerful than interviewing your Ideal Customer and asking them first-hand about their needs, wants, pain points, and experience to date.
-They’re going to tell you what they’ve tried, what they haven’t tried (and why).
-They’ll let you know what’s worked and what didn’t (and why).
+In my experience, there is nothing more powerful than interviewing your Ideal Customer and asking them first-hand about their needs, wants pain points, and experience to date.
+They will tell you what they’ve tried and what they haven’t tried (and why).
+They’ll let you know what worked and didn’t (and why).

 If you can interview a potential Ideal Customer (or five!), you’ll learn SO MUCH.
 Ask them about their experiences with the products or services you offer.

-Find out who they are, what they want (this may not be what you think they need), and make sure what you want to create is something they want to buy.
+Find out who they are and what they want (this may not be what you think they need), and make sure what you want to create is something they want to buy.
 See if they’d pay money for the items you want to sell.

 Determine if you want to work with this person and solve the issues they want to have solved.